Sleater-Kinney: Legacy

+R.E.M. guitarist Peter Buck has praised Sleater-Kinney, stating that they are his "favorite punk band ever."
 During an interview with The New York Times, Britt Daniel of the band Spoon said, "Even at that time, they felt legendary to me...
 Like they were coming out of nowhere with this sound that was totally unique and really aggressive.
 I hadn't seen anything like that before, I hadn't heard anything like that before."
 As a teenager, St. Vincent discovered All Hands on the Bad One, Sleater-Kinney's 2000 album, "and promptly went and mail-ordered every other Sleater-Kinney record at the time, had the posters on my wall," she said in a separate interview.

-Corin Tucker was listed number 155 in the Rolling Stone's 2023 list of the 200 Best Singers, adding "Punk is full of loud voices, but Corin Tucker's voice stands out even in that genre".

 Beth Ditto, singer of the Gossip, has emphasized the influence of the band in her career.
 British band Big Joanie has acknowledged the influence of the band and was included in the Dig Me Out covers album, released in 2022.
 The band covered the song "Things you say".
 Gerard Way of the band My Chemical Romance is a fan of the band; he appeared in the official video for the song "No Cities to Love" and has covered the song "I Wanna Be Your Joey Ramone" in concerts.

+Corin Tucker was listed number 155 in the Rolling Stone's 2023 list of the 200 Best Singers, adding "Punk is full of loud voices, but Corin Tucker's voice stands out even in that genre".